-Strictly Come Dancing professional Anton Du Beke has said that the next series of the competition could be pushed back from its usual start date in September due to the coronavirus pandemic.
+Anton Du Beke has said that the next series of Strictly Come Dancing could be pushed back from its usual start date in September due to the coronavirus pandemic.

 He appeared as a guest on Good Morning Britain this morning, joining Ben Shepherd and former Strictly contestant Susanna Reid, who asked about the status of the 2020 series amid current social distancing guidelines.

 Du Beke went on to explain the timeline of a typical year on Strictly, stating that the upcoming series could be delayed if necessary for the safety of all involved.